The Don Killuminati: The 7 Day Theory: Singles

-Album cover
+Packaging

-The album cover for The Don Killuminati was done by Compton based artist Ronald "Riskie" Brent, known artistically as "Riskie Forever."
+The album cover for Killuminati was done by Compton based artist Ronald "Riskie" Brent, known artistically as "Riskie Forever."
 According to Riskie, Death Row Records C.E.O Marion "Suge" Knight introduced Riskie to Tupac on the set of the California Love (Remix) video shoot in Compton, California.
 Riskie, while in Tupac's trailer showed him his art portfolio, impressing Tupac with his artwork.
 Upon seeing his artwork Tupac agreed that Riskie had good artistic talent and requested for Riskie to do his next album cover.
 Riskie received a phone call from the then President of Death Row Norris Anderson with Tupac's request that he be drawn on a cross for his next album cover.